 - Award: £15,000 p.a.

 - Nationality: UK, EU, and International students

-- Program can be taken in: the UK
+- The program can be taken in the UK

 - Language: English